puppetlabs/puppet-docs/source/puppet/4.5/reference/services_agent_unix.markdown

 [pssh]: https://code.google.com/p/parallel-ssh/

-## Disabling and Re-enabling Puppet Runs
+## Disabling and re-enabling Puppet runs

 Regardless of how you're running Puppet agent, you can prevent it from doing any Puppet runs by running `sudo puppet agent --disable "<MESSAGE>"`.
 You can re-enable it with `sudo puppet agent --enable`.

 If Puppet agent attempts to do a configuration run while disabled --- either a scheduled run or a manually triggered one --- it will log a message like `Notice: Skipping run of Puppet configuration client; administratively disabled (Reason: 'Investigating a problem 5/23/14 -NF'); Use 'puppet agent --enable' to re-enable.`

-## Configuring Puppet Agent
+## Configuring Puppet agent

 Puppet agent should be configured with [puppet.conf][], using the `[agent]` and/or `[main]` section.
 For notes on which settings are most relevant to Puppet agent, see the [short list of important settings][short_settings].